kLamda/world_time_app/README.md

 >The test folder can be deleted from the project directory, since its of no use for now.

+In our application we shall be having the following :
+* Four widgets
+    * Initial Loading Page [ Will show when data is fetched from API ]
+    * Home Page [ Will display the response from API ]
+    * Select Location [ Will display a list view of all the timezones ]
+    * Error [ This widget shall pop when any kind of exception/error/network connection issue occured]
+* One Service
+    * Will be having the functions for request and response handling from worldtime API

+Create a two directories inside `lib` folder, namely
+* pages
+* services

+Inside the `pages` direcotry create 4 dart files namely,
+* error.dart
+* home.dart
+* loading .dart
+* location.dart

 Inside the lib folder, open the main.dart file in the editor.
 By default, it consists of some code.
 Delete everything present in main.dart and write the following code.

 ```dart